 10) Age: No matter what we do to prevent wrinkles from forming, we cannot stop getting older.
 Over time, the natural aging process will lead to the breakdown of collagen, elastin, and fat which sets the stage for wrinkles.

 Of the causes listed, there are many that we can control to delay the creation of wrinkles.
 Staying out of the sun or wearing protective sun-screen is a big plus.
 We can also watch what we eat, drink more water, avoid smoking and too much alcohol to give our skin the healthiest atmosphere for the growth of new elastic tissue.

 However, if you have wrinkles and want to reduce their appearance, there are now many ways to turn back the clock on aging.
 The development of injectable products such as Botox or Xeomin can help relax the underlying muscles to ease the tension on the outer skin.
 These miracle drugs can not only diminish the existing wrinkles but also stop new ones from forming (as least for several months).
-Dermal fillers such as Juvederm, Restylane and Belotero are great for replacing the lost fat cells and filling in the deeper creases and lines.
+Dermal fillers such as Juvederm, Restylane and Radiesse are great for replacing the lost fat cells and filling in the deeper creases and lines.
 Plus fillers can help plump up the cheeks and lips to restore the natural contours of youth.
-For more information on how to reduce wrinkles, contact the Elite Facial Plastic Surgery in Tampa Florida.
+For more information on how to reduce wrinkles, contact Elite Facial Plastic Surgery in Tampa Florida.